tulasiram58827/fast_ai_notebooks/README.md

 # fast_ai_notebooks

-This repository is to learn fast ai library
+This repository is just for learning fast ai library doing some cool tasks